Carelessness, complacency ... catastrophe

 There were also a number of fires on the mainland.
 Several central London stores suffered minor damage that was never explained.
 Then, in Autumn 1973, the store at 40-50 High Street, Colchester, Essex burnt to the ground.
 A fire in the stockroom spread to the walls of the customer restaurant on the upper floor.
 Some customers refused to evacuate even when the flames became visible.
 One elderly lady insisted on finishing the pot of tea that she had paid for.

-Reflecting on these incidents today, little was learnt.
-Woolworth had no sprinklers, its procedures were archaic, and the causes of the fires were not established.
-It was the efficiency of the Fire Brigade that prevented loss of life rather than the precautions or extinguishers.
-The focus was on reinstating the store, and indeed
+Reflecting today, little was learnt.
+Woolworth had no sprinklers, its procedures were archaic, and the incidents were not examined closely.
+It was the efficiency of the Fire Brigade that prevented loss of life rather than any preventitive measures taken.
+The focus was on reinstating the store, and indeed F.W.
+Woolworth & Co's 1976 Annual Report treated the affair as a positive:

 A wonderful recovery in Colchester